mk-fg/fgtk/README.rst

 vfat_shuffler
 '''''''''''''

-Tool to shuffle entries inside a vfat (filesystem) directory.
+Tool to shuffle entries inside a vfat (filesystem) directory (and do some other things) without actually mounting filesystem.

 Some crappy cheap mp3 players don't have shuffle functionality and play files strictly in the same order as their dentries_ appear on the device blocks.

-Naturally, as same order gets boring, one way to "shuffle" them is to re-upload same files in random order (as "pick_tracks" tool does here), but if it's a few gigs of files, such method is slow and wears-out flash drive unnecessarily.

-So easy fix is just to swap dentries' places, which unfortunately requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complex.
+Easy way to "shuffle" stuff for them in quick-and-efficient manner is to swap dentries' places, which unfortunately requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complex.

-Tool takes a device name and directory to shuffle as arguments (see --help) and has --list and --dry-run flags to make sure it'll do what one wants it to, and not bug-out halfway there on parsing fs.
+Tool takes path to device and directory to operate on as arguments (see --help) and has -s/--shuffle (actual shuffle operation), -l/--list (simply list files, default), -r/--rename action-flags, and ``--debug --dry-run`` can be useful to check what thing will do without making any changes.

-One limitation is that it works *only* with "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the types that "mkdosfs" tool creates, *not* fat16 or whatever other variations are there.
+One limitation is that it works *only* with FAT32 "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the types that "mkdosfs" tool creates, *not* FAT16 or whatever other variations are out there.

-Reason is just that I didn't bother to learn the differences between these, just checked and saw parser bug out on mkdosfs-created fs format.
+Only reason is that I didn't bother to learn the differences between these, just checked and saw parser bug out on mkdosfs-created fs format.

 Might be useful baseline to hack some fat32-related tool, as it has everything